dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 time: 24 sec
 ```
 It took us 24s to create and close 10k connection.
 All the above clearly shows us, that we need a connection pool.
 Why not to use just one connection then?
-Answer is simple it’s very slow
+Answer is simple - it’s very slow.

 ```java
 public class App {